-Previously common practices and regulations regarding the taxation of companies and individuals are currently under scrutiny and change.
-FATCA, as an example, has imposed significant burdens on financial institutions regarding the documentation, reporting and potentially withholding of payments to US persons (for further information on FATCA please refer to the section "TAXATION" below).
-On the level of the Organisation of Economic Co-Operation and Development ("OECD"), important changes like the automatic exchange of financial account information and the project base erosion and profit shifting (BEPS) have been implemented and/or are currently under consideration.
-In particular, the OECD, together with various national governments, is working on a multilateral solution for taxing the so called "digital economy" and preventing the shifting of profits to low-tax jurisdictions by adapting the international income tax rules.
-It should be noted that a part of these proposals is still in very early stages and the impact of such changes in tax laws, which may lead to significant costs, the threat of potential fines for non-compliance and additional tax burdens for financial institutions such as Swiss Life, are inherently difficult to predict.
+Previously common practices and regulations regarding the taxation of companies and individuals are constantly under scrutiny and change.
+As an example, FATCA has imposed significant burdens on financial institutions regarding the documentation, reporting and potentially withholding of payments to US persons (for further information on FATCA please refer to the section "TAXATION" below).
+As another example, the Organisation of Economic Co-Operation and Development ("OECD") has implemented and/or is currently implementing important changes like the automatic exchange of financial account information and the project base erosion and profit shifting (BEPS).
+In particular, the OECD, together with various national governments, is working on a multilateral solution for ensuring a global minimum taxation of 15% through the so called "Pillar II" rules.
+It should be noted that a part of these proposals is still in very early stages and the impact of such changes in tax laws, which may lead to significant costs, the threat of potential fines for non-compliance and additional tax burdens for multinational groups such as Swiss Life, are inherently difficult to predict.

-Further, the current crisis has incentivised states to seek new sources of revenue and aggressive tax enforcement is becoming a higher priority for many states, which could lead to an increase in tax audits, inquiries and challenges of historically accepted intra-group financing, intercompany fund transfers and other arrangements of insurance companies.
+Further, the ongoing high costs incurred through a number of domestic and global challenges has incentivised states to seek new sources of revenue and aggressive tax enforcement is becoming a higher priority for many states, which could lead to an increase in tax audits, inquiries and the challenging of historically accepted intra-group financing, intercompany fund transfers and other arrangements of multinational groups.